tigerkelly/tigerpico/README.md

 # About development setup.

 When I develop for RPI Pico I use a RPI 4 64bit and 4gig of memory.
 I also use a USB SSD drive to boot from which is much faster then the SD card.
+I would rather use C over C++ or python becasue I am old and set in my ways.
+I rarely program in anything other than C and/or Java.

 # Setup